 Although the discontinuation of registration places students in an inactive status for the requested time, students retain their admitted status within the University and should remain in contact with a Student Services Advisor.
 If the student is out of attendance for more than 180 days, the student will have to enroll in a program in the current Academic Catalog.
-Students are still subject to the Course Drop Policy.
+Students are still subject to the Course Tuition Refund Policy and the Course Drop Policy.